Our research is editorially independent but we may earn a commission for purchases made through our links.

-Visitors come from around the world to ski in Tahoe, and Heavenly Ski Resort is a favorite, but if you don’t come when those soaring slopes are covered in snow, the warmer months offer the chance to take the gondola ride and soak up the breathtaking panoramic vistas of Lake Tahoe, Carson Valley and Desolation Wilderness.
+Heavenly Ski Resort is one of the best ski resorts in Lake Tahoe, but if you don’t come when those soaring slopes are covered in snow, the warmer months offer the chance to take the gondola ride and soak up the breathtaking panoramic vistas of Lake Tahoe, Carson Valley and Desolation Wilderness.
 There are lots of other summertime activities here too, including zip line tours and 4X4 mountain tours.
-You could start out your morning by taking in the very best view of the lake, and then enjoy whizzing on the zip lines, playing on the ropes course and hiking on the scenic trails.
+You could start out your morning by taking in the very best view of the lake, and then enjoy whizzing on the zip lines, playing on the ropes course, and hiking on the scenic trails.

 Kayaking is another popular option for playing out on the lake, with some 75 miles of shoreline to explore.
 The eastern shores of the lake are especially world-renowned, dotted with massive boulders that reflect the tranquil waters.
 Best done in the morning, before the afternoon winds arrive, there are two excellent options, including a 6-mile paddle from Cave Rock to Nevada Beach and a 13-mile paddle from Sand Harbor to Cave Rock.
-Another popular paddle, is to kayak over to Fannette Island, the only island in the lake, located in stunning Emerald Bay.
+Another popular paddle is to kayak over to Fannette Island, the only island in the lake, located in stunning Emerald Bay.
 The upthrust of granite that rises 150 feet above the water has a stone structure on top that looks like a miniature castle.
-The “Tea House,” was constructed in the 1920s and was once used as an actual tea room, complete with a small fireplace, large dining table and chairs.
+The “Tea House,” was constructed in the 1920s and was once used as an actual tea room, complete with a small fireplace, large dining table, and chairs.

-If it’s speed your after, head out on the lake on a jet ski.
+If it’s speed you’re after, head out on the lake on a jet ski.
 A jet ski will allow you to zip around Tahoe at high speeds, with the wind in your face and the sun warming your skin.
-As it whizzes around so fast, you’ll be able to see more of the lake that you may not have been able to experience otherwise, cruising the shoreline looking for wildlife, doing some people watching and then maybe searching for one of the hidden beaches where you can enjoy a secluded spot for relaxing.
-Chimney Beach on the East Shore is a true gem, with each side of the south-facing cove featuring rocky stretches of shore with some large, flat boulders make perfect picnic or sunning platforms.
+As it whizzes around so fast, you’ll be able to see more of the lake that you may not have been able to experience otherwise, cruising the shoreline looking for wildlife, doing some people watching, and then maybe searching for one of the hidden beaches where you can enjoy a secluded spot for relaxing.
+Chimney Beach on the East Shore is a true gem, with each side of the south-facing cove featuring rocky stretches of shore with some large, flat boulders that make a perfect picnic or sunning platform.
 The Eagle Point area on the southwestern part of the shore is often entirely empty.
 Jet skis can be rented at a number of places in Lake Tahoe, including Action Watersports located at Timber Cove Marina on the South Shore and Incline Village on the North Shore.

 The crystal clear waters of Lake Tahoe offer unparalleled opportunities for all types of water sports, but its spectacular natural beauty is arguably best appreciated through silent, non-motorized sports.
 In addition to kayaking and other options is paddleboarding.
 The North Shore is ideal, with its typically calm, glassy waters – in fact, you can see as far down as 70 feet on some mornings.
 Exploring any spot along the nearly 75-mile shoreline by board offers an intimate experience that other types of watercraft just can’t match.
-Go in the morning or early evening, when the lake at its flattest and winds are typically light, especially if you’re a beginner.
-There are a number of beaches where you can rent stand up paddleboards, including Kings Beach on the north side, Meeks Bay on the west side and El Dorado Beach on the south side.
+Go in the morning or early evening, when the lake is at its flattest and winds are typically light, especially if you’re a beginner.
+There are a number of beaches where you can rent stand-up paddleboards, including Kings Beach on the north side, Meeks Bay on the west side, and El Dorado Beach on the south side.

 Who doesn’t love waterfalls?
 And, on a hot day, feeling that cool mist on your skin feels absolutely heavenly.
 This spring and summer is an especially good time to see the incredible waterfalls that grace the area, with massive amounts of water cascading over shelves of ancient stone and granite at a remarkable velocity, due to the abundant spring runoff.
 If you want to see more than one, consider a day of “waterfall hopping.”
 Eagle Falls is one of the best, set against the backdrop of gorgeous Emerald Bay.
 The easy walk to Lower Eagle Falls is only about a mile, where you’ll see 60-foot and 90-foot cascades.
 Horsetail Falls is just off Highway 50 on the way into South Lake Tahoe, it has an 800-foot drop that makes it the largest waterfall in the Tahoe area, while Glen Alpine Falls features 65 feet of layered drops and is set just above Fallen Leaf Lake, easily accessible from Highway 89 north.